 The research of the faculty represents numerous subfields of mathematics.
 In algebra, these include linear and arithmetic groups and associated structures, representation theory, commutative algebra, algebraic geometry, number theory, combinatorics, and geometric group theory.
 In analysis, subfields include probability, mathematical physics, partial differential equations, operator theory, and harmonic analysis.
 The topology group includes specialists in both algebraic topology and geometric topology, and has connections to category theory and differential geometry.
 In our history of mathematics program, emphasis is on the nineteenth and twentieth centuries.

-Besides a series of weekly colloquium lectures, there are also research seminars in operator theory/operator algebras, mathematical physics, algebraic topology, geometric topology, differential equations, algebra, probability, and history of mathematics.
-Each year, our Institute of Mathematical Science provides the structure for a series of seminars and conferences in a particular area of emphasis.
-The graduate student seminar serves as a meeting place for graduate students and junior faculty to talk about mathematics, and fosters an unintimidating atmosphere for discussion.
+Besides a series of colloquium lectures, there are also weekly research seminars in algebra, differential equations, geometry, mathematical physics, operator theory, probability, and topology (list of seminars).
+The graduate student seminar serves as a meeting place for graduate students and junior faculty to talk about mathematics.

 The Department and Mathematics Library are located in Kerchof Hall.